meta-pytorch/torchforge/README.md

 # <img width="35" height="35" alt="image" src="https://github.com/user-attachments/assets/2700a971-e5d6-4036-b03f-2f89c9791609" /> Forge

-#### A PyTorch native agentic library for RL post-training and agentic development
+#### A PyTorch native agentic library for RL post-training and agentic development that lets you focus on algorithms instead of writing infra code.

 ## Overview
 Forge was built with one core principle in mind: researchers should write algorithms, not infrastructure.
-Forge introduces a “service”-centric architecture that provides the right abstractions for distributed complexity.
-When you need fine-grained control over placement, fault handling or communication patterns, the primitives are there.
+Forge introduces a “service”-centric architecture that provides the right abstractions for distributed complexity and workloads.
+When you need fine-grained control over placement, fault handling/redirecting training loads during a run, or communication patterns, the primitives are there.
 When you don’t, you can focus purely on your RL algorithm.

 Key features:
 - Usability for rapid research (isolating the RL loop from infrastructure)